 Purpose and Audience

-This study is intended for use as a syllabus consisting of 9 thematic lessons that examine Scripture and Biblical Doctrine.
-Activities comprising the lessons are arranged and structured as practical aides to the systematic growth of new, young, or less mature Christians.
+This study consists of 9 thematic lessons that examine Scripture and Biblical Doctrine.
+Activities comprising the lessons are arranged and structured as practical aides to the systematic growth of new, young or growing Christians.

 How to Use This Guide